ipsha21/altruism-in-tech/CONTRIBUTING.md

 ## What we're working on

-Take a look at the issues in our [current milestone](https://github.com/ipsha21/altruism-in-tech/issues) to get started!

-Take a look at this [Roadmapping exercise](http://mozillascience.github.io/working-open-workshop/roadmapping/) to start making your own milestones and issues.
-This will help newcomers (& MozFest attendees!) know where they can help.
+Take a look at this [Roadmapping exercise](https://github.com/ipsha21/altruism-in-tech/issues) to start making your own milestones and issues.

 ## How to submit changes

 Once you've identified one of the issues above that you feel you can contribute to, you're ready to make a change to the project repository!

  1. **[Fork](https://help.github.com/articles/fork-a-repo/) this repository**.
 This makes your own version of this project you can edit and use.
  2. **[Make your changes](https://guides.github.com/activities/forking/#making-changes)**!
 You can do this in the GitHub interface on your own local machine.
 Once you're happy with your changes...